globalbao/terraform-azurerm-policy/docs/pattern-passing-outputs-between-modules.md

 ## 4 - Map the policy definition id input variable to the policy definition id output variable

-From the parent module file which calls the child modules, map each input variable to the output variable using `inputVariableName = "${module.moduleName.outputVariableName[X]}"`
+Finally, from the parent module file which calls the child modules, map each input variable to the output variable using `inputVariableName = "${module.moduleName.outputVariableName[X]}"`

 ```hcl
 module "policyset_definitions" {